davidgraeff/Android-NetPowerctrl/README.md

 This project is not for the (old) eclipse based SDK!
 It depends on the support libraries (v13) and need at least android 4.0 (sdk version 14, released 19.
 Oct 2011).

+This repository uses git submodules.
+Use git clone -r to recursivly checkout.

 ### Authors
 * david.graeff(at)web_de
 * Some icons from http://www.clker.com/